How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 - Cross-border data transfers requiring additional protection

 A mid-sized healthcare organization recently discovered during a managed package implementation that Shield Platform Encryption blocked the installation.
-The solution involved creating a dedicated integration user with the "View Encrypted Data" permission set, installing the package as that user, and then carefully monitoring and auditing that elevated access.
+The solution involved:

 This is a common scenario.
 Plan your encryption strategy with integration requirements in mind—don't encrypt everything and figure out integrations later.